 I managed to stammer, “Why did you leave?
-For that matter, why were you here?”
+For that matter, why were

-an experiment.
-We were known as what you term colonizers because that’s
+were here performing an experiment.
+We were known as what you term colonizers

-for our techniques.
-It was small enough to be manageable and remote enough
+testing ground for our techniques.
+It was small enough to be manageable

-own world.
+close to your own world.
 We could collect specimens there and genetic material

 “So you brought humans here to Callisto?”